News:

 deadvelvet

-Thanks for all the input cooldude Grin
+Thanks for all the input :cooldude: ;D

 boss hoss bill

 Another reason to stay out of the center of the lane is oil droppings making for slick spots.
-Especially noticeable at traffic lights and absolutely the worse tickedoff at toll plazas!
+Especially noticeable at traffic lights and absolutely the worse :tickedoff: at toll plazas!